Sahyog123/JavaScript---Sudoku-Solver-Web-App/README.md

 **Sudoku Solver:** Use the "Solve Game" button to automatically solve the currently displayed Sudoku puzzle.
 The solver employs an efficient algorithm to find the solution.

-**Clear Grid:** If you want to start fresh, simply click the "Clear" button to clear the entire Sudoku grid and reset the puzzle.
+**Clear Grid:** If you want to start fresh, simply click the "Reset" button to clear the entire Sudoku grid and reset the puzzle.

 ## Technologies Used
 * HTML